National Indian Film Festival of Australia: Films and screenings

-Short films screened included Bandar, The Last Show, Marigold, and Ghar Jaisa Kuch, among others.
-The festival also included documentary features like Maa Oori Ramayanam, Baghjan, and What If I Tell You.
-A key highlight of the inaugural NIFFA was a retrospective tribute to legendary filmmaker Shyam Benegal, a pioneering voice in Indian parallel cinema who died just a few months before the festival.
-Honouring his immense contribution to socially conscious storytelling, NIFFA curated screenings of some of his most acclaimed works, including Mammo and The Making of the Mahatma.
-The retrospective served as an ode to Benegal's legacy, introducing his cinematic vision to new audiences across Australia.
+The inaugural NIFFA included a retrospective tribute to filmmaker Shyam Benegal, a pioneering voice in Indian parallel cinema who died a few months before the festival.
+Honouring his contribution to socially conscious storytelling, NIFFA curated screenings of some of his most acclaimed works, including Mammo and The Making of the Mahatma.

+The 2026 programme expanded the festival's selection to include feature films, short films, feature and short documentaries, animation, restored classics and special screenings, with films presented across more than 15 Indian languages.
+The programme also included themed presentations and retrospectives, including screenings of Manthan (1976) and In Which Annie Gives It Those Ones (1989), presented with the Film Heritage Foundation.

 Awards

 Key awardees from NIFFA's inaugural year: